Contribution of Prof. Costabile to Human-Computer Interaction in Italy

 She taught HCI at the University of Lecce for three consecutive academic years, for the Computer Science Diploma of the University of Bari during next three years, and since 2001-02 for the new Computer Science Curriculum in Bari.
 2001-2002 is the Academic year in which HCI was finally introduced in most Italian Universities.

-In February 1999, Prof. Costabile and Fabio Paternò (of CNUCE-CNR, PISA) chaired HCITALY'99, the first Italian conference organized by ACM SIGCHI ITALY, whose purpose was to bring together both scientific and industrial communities with interests in HCI.
+In February 1999, Maria Francesca Costabile and Fabio Paternò (of CNUCE-CNR, PISA) conceived the idea and organsed HCITALY'99, the first Italian conference organized by ACM SIGCHI ITALY, whose purpose was to bring together both scientific and industrial communities with interests in HCI.
 The HCITALY'99 program also included a panel on teaching HCI in various university curricula.
-This panel involved both professors of Computer Science (E. Astesiano, S. Levialdi, F. Turini) and professors of other disciplines (S. Bagnara, A. Del Bimbo, W. Gerbino).
+This panel involved very influent Italian professors, both of Computer Science (E. Astesiano, S. Levialdi, F. Turini) and of other disciplines (S. Bagnara, A. Del Bimbo, W. Gerbino).
 The panel and the whole conference were largely successful, emphasizing the increasing importance of HCI in Italy.
 Since then, SIGCHI Italy Conferences (now called CHItaly) are held fairly regularly every 2 years.

-The collaboration with Fabio Paternò in order to promote HCI activities in Italy has continued in the following years.
-In 2002, with him and Stefano Levialdi, Professor Costabile proposed the IFIP Committee to organize the 2005 INTERACT conference, the most important international event in HCI after ACM CHI.
+In 2002, with Fabio Paternò and Stefano Levialdi, Maria Francesca Costabile proposed the IFIP Committee to organize the 2005 INTERACT conference, the most important international event in HCI after ACM CHI.
 INTERACT was thus held in Rome from 7 to 11 September 2005 and has been a pleasant recognition for the Italian community of HCI.
 Costabile and Paternò were Program Co-Chair and editors of the proceedings, which were published in Springer's digital library for the first time.

 Since 2000, other international conferences have been organized on HCI topics in Italy, but the most significant event has certainly been CHI 2008, which was held in Florence, 5-10 April 2008.
 The proposal had been carefully prepared and presented to the Executive Committee of ACM SIGCHI by Maria Francesca Costabile, Tiziana Catarci and Fabio Paternò.
 The event takes on even greater importance considering that the CHI conference has been held every year since 1984 and that the edition of Florence was the fourth that took place outside North America, preceded only by the editions of Amsterdam (1993), L’Aia (2000), Vienna (2004).
 Maria Francesca Costabile was paper Co-Chair of CHI 2008, Tiziana Catarci was Short Paper Co-Chair, and other Italian colleagues held significant roles in the scientific committee, reflecting the international value of Italian researchers in HCI.
 The conference was held with great success, with a participation of about 2400 people.